rptcloud/azure_terraform/tfe-private-module-registry/README.md

 ### Configure Workspace Variables

-Navigate back to your "ptfe-workspace-modules" workspace.
+Navigate back to your "tfc-workspace-modules" workspace.

 Set the Terraform Variables: